 AmericasBarometer Labels Guide

 This concise guide demonstrates how R users can effectively work with AmericasBarometer datasets to access variable metadata directly eliminating the need for external codebooks.
-While these features are more readily visible in STATA, they often require specific approaches in R. The guide outlines:
+While these features are more readily visible in Stata, they often require specific approaches in R. The guide outlines:

 The multilingual structure and storage of AmericasBarometer data (including variable labels and value labels).